-At 11:00 A.M. on the following morning, which is the 4th of May this year, air raid sirens prompt two minutes of silence.
+At 11:00 A.M. on the following morning, air raid sirens prompt two minutes of silence.
 Simultaneously, flags are lowered to half-staff.
 All activity ceases.
 Traffic on roadways comes to a standstill.

 A second siren will sound prior to the National Memorial Ceremony on Mount Herzl and will be broadcast live around the planet.
 A passage from the Psalms is read in honor of the soldiers who gave their lives defending the State of Israel.